NVIDIAGameWorks/RayTracingDenoiser/README.md

 // Fill up the user pool
 NrdUserPool userPool = {};
 {
-    // Fill the required inputs and outputs in appropriate slots using entryDescs & entryFormat,
+    // Fill only required "in-use" inputs and outputs in appropriate slots using entryDescs & entryFormat,
     // applying remapping if necessary.
-Unused slots can be {nullptr, nri::Format::UNKNOWN}
+Unused slots will be {nullptr, nri::Format::UNKNOWN}
     NrdIntegration_SetResource(userPool, ...);
     ...
     NrdIntegration_SetResource(userPool, ...);